Coronavirus hospitalizations rise sharply in several states following Memorial Day

 Many of these states that have experienced an increase in cases have also had an increase in hospitalizations, with a handful of states also nearing bed capacity.
 Hospitalizations nationwide are difficult to track, with states reporting hospitalization numbers in varying ways, or not at all.
 Even states that do report hospitalization numbers may not have always received complete data from every hospital in the state at the time of their reports.

-Texas has reported 75,616 cases since the pandemic began and in 10 of the past 15 days, the state’s average new case number has hit a new high.
+Texas has reported 75,616 cases since the pandemic began, and in 10 of the past 15 days, the state’s seven-day average of new cases has increased.

 As of Tuesday, it has reported two consecutive days of record-breaking coronavirus hospitalizations.
 The state has seen a 36 percent increase in new cases since Memorial Day, with a record 2,056 current hospitalizations as of early Tuesday afternoon.
 It was up from a high of 1,935 hospitalizations on Monday.

 Texas was one of the first states to relax their stay-at-home order.
 Businesses started to open up in early May.
-According to the state’s health department, Texas has 28.14 percent of available hospital beds open, and 1,723 available intensive-care unit beds.
+According to the state’s health department, Texas has 28.14 percent of available hospital beds open, and 1,723 available intensive care unit beds.

-In Arizona, 28,296 cases have been reported as of Tuesday, and in 13 of the past 15 days the state’s average new case number has hit a new high.
+In Arizona, 28,296 cases have been reported as of Tuesday, and in 13 of the past 15 days the state’s seven-day average of new cases has increased.
 There have been a record number of hospitalizations in the state over the past few days.
 As of Tuesday, Arizona reported 1,243 current hospitalizations, a 49 percent increase since Memorial Day, when there were 833 hospitalizations.

 Arizona has also been struggling with its bed capacity.
 On Friday, Banner Health, one of the largest health-care systems in the country, confirmed that ICUs in Arizona were nearing capacity.
 Roughly 50 percent of all those hospitalized are in Banner Health facilities.
 As of Monday, 76 percent of all ICU beds in Arizona were in use, according to data from the state health department.

-Arkansas has reported 10,080 cases, and in 11 of the past 15 days the state’s average new case number has hit a high.
-It has had an 88 percent increase in new hospitalizations since Memorial Day.
+Arkansas has reported 10,080 cases, and in 11 of the past 15 days the state’s seven-day average of new cases has increased.
+It has had an 88 percent increase in hospitalizations since Memorial Day.
 Arkansas had 173 hospitalizations reported on Tuesday, compared with 92 on May 25.

 According to local reports, hospitals statewide remained below capacity on Monday, and none of the new coronavirus cases had been linked to recent protests in the state.